“Design is about vision and how that vision affects people’s lives” -Antonio Larosa-

 Working independently and with various corporate sponsors and government organizations, Antonio has organized and coordinated some of the most successful trade shows and design exhibits in the US.
-He is still active in the trade show business and provides consultant services for several major furniture shows.
+He is still active in the trade show business and provides consultancy services for several major furniture shows.

 He frequent serves as a judge for design competitions and as a guest lecturer on a broad range of design topics.
 As a design visionary, Antonio has been the creator and driving force behind many unique design events in the US, including the Furniture Revolution Gallery at NeoCon, and the Furniture Design Summit, which was the first conference in the US dedicated to furniture design that united manufacturers, designers, and students.